Greetings Fellow Vault Hunters!

 - Spiderant Centurion, Scorcher, and Horned Skag had their attack command damage nerfed by 50% in the July 23rd patch.
 Don’t expect them to do much damage until this is fixed.

-- The Jabbers will receive amp damage from Zane’s barrier when shooting through it.
+- Jabbers and Loaders will receive amp damage from Zane’s barrier when shooting through it.
 This also works with amp shields through Distributed Denial with Gunslinger’s attack command, but only once per activation.
 Thank you @sammantixbb for the tip.

-- Pet melee damage does not scale with cryo or Ice Breaker artifacts.
+- Pet melee damage does not scale with cryo or Ice Breaker artifacts, but do scale with roid

 - The pet damage bonus on the Friendbot COM is additive with all other pet damage.
 You can potentially get 72% pet damage from this COM (2/1 Psycho Head + 3 Big Game and 20% on the COM), but several other COMs give just as much pet damage with more beneficial effects.
 Since pets rarely die in higher Mayhems, I’d only suggest using this for BY.